Queerbaiting: Social media

-On April Fool's Day 2020, content creators, who were mostly straight men, started to post short videos and challenges on social media, mostly TikTok and Instagram, lip-singing to will.i.am's "Boys & Girls" and pretending to come out as bisexual.
+On April Fool's Day 2020, content creators, who were mostly straight men, started to post short videos and challenges on social media, mostly TikTok and Instagram, lip-syncing to will.i.am's "Boys & Girls" and pretending to come out as bisexual.
 In 2021, Alpha House influencers were accused of queerbaiting, while other straight web personalities received the same accusations.
 Some influencers came out after being accused of queerbaiting.
 Noah Beck was also accused of queerbaiting while he kept confirming his identity as straight.

 Many "challenges" or "trends" on TikTok or Instagram were accused of queerbaiting.
 This includes kissing others of the same gender, posting false coming out narratives, or falsely claiming to be in a same-sex relationship.
 Many celebrities, including Billie Eilish and Normani, were accused of queerbaiting for their posts on Instagram.

 Although this has been criticised, others have argued that the popularity of this trend is an example of the growing acceptance of LGBT people and (among males) a homosocial embrace of a "softer" form of masculinity.

-Other media

-In music, Katy Perry's 2008 song "I Kissed a Girl" raised concerns because, according to one reviewer, "its appropriation of the gay lifestyle exists for the sole purpose of garnering attention".
-Perry said in 2017 that she has done "more than [kissing a girl]" and is attracted to women, without specifying or labeling her sexuality.
-The singers Ariana Grande (in 2019) and Rita Ora (in 2018) were also criticized by fans for queerbaiting after their lyrics contained references to bisexual love.
-In response to these concerns, Ora came out as bisexual to her fans.

-In Kpop, two members from the all-girls group BLACK PINK, Lisa and Rose, have had queer moments with each other.
-During a photoshoot in 2020 Lisa had knelt down on one knee and proposed to Rose.
-Lisa then shared the photo on instagram with the caption, "She said yes :)"

-Some fans have pointed out that while many Korean pop industries profit through queerbaiting, LGBT fandom members experience discrimination.

-In advertising, the clothing label Calvin Klein apologized in 2019 for queerbaiting the public with an advertisement in which the model Bella Hadid kissed the character Lil Miquela.

-In theater, the relationship between Albus Severus Potter and Scorpius Malfoy in Harry Potter and the Cursed Child was criticized as queerbaiting.